roda-por-favor/Verctor_Reversal/README.md

 # Verctor_Reversal

-R function to reverse the order of a vector
+## R function to reverse the order of a vector

-This code shoulf do the work :smile:
+### This code should do the work :smile:

 vector_reversal <- function(Variable_to_be_reversed){